Council publishes Full Business Case for Birmingham Clean Air Zone

 “Thousands of individuals and businesses engaged with us on this issue during our consultation in the summer, for which we are grateful, but that was only the beginning of a much bigger conversation we want to continue having, not just in the run-up to the Clean Air Zone being introduced but in the long-term too.”

-The Cabinet report, Full Business Case and associated documents can be found here.
+The Cabinet report, Full Business Case and associated documents can be found on our committee papers website.